stefaneha/stefaneha.github.io/_teaching/past.md

 ---
 title: "The past: Courses I have taught."
 collection: teaching
-type: "Workshop"
-permalink: /teaching/past
-venue: "University 1, Department"
-date: 2015-01-01
-location: "City, Country"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This is a description of courses I have taught so far.

 Heading 1
 ======